Twig Cases are made of paper?

 Unfortunately, NO. However, we encourage you to email them directly and ask that they source Certified bamboo.
 Some companies will say their "supplier is certified."
 This doesn't mean their material is.

 The rapid growth in demand for bamboo over the last two decades has caused excessive exploitation of forest resources.
 This has resulted in serious disturbance and destruction of the biodiversity of ecosystems in bamboo forests.
 If bamboo and wood are not FSC® Certified there is no credible link ensuring it's coming from responsibly managed forests that promote biodiversity.
-We like bamboo too, but only .5% of our bamboo veneered case is made of it and we make sure that the half of percent is from responsible sources.
-The Eucalyptus trees used to make our paper can be re-harvested every three to seven years and are FSC® certified.
+We like bamboo too, but our bamboo case is only .5% bamboo and we make sure that the half percent is from FSC® certified, responsible sources.
+The Eucalyptus trees used to make our paper can be re-harvested every three to seven years and those forests FSC® certified.

 Why do you sometimes say bamboo "grass" in your ad copy?